Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 ~~~

-## Using both elliptic curve arithmetic for key blinding and ECDH as the KEM {#blinding-kem-ecdh}
+## Using the same key for both key blinding and KEM {#blinding-kem-same-key}

+When an ARKG instance uses the same type of key for both the key blinding and the KEM -
-If elliptic curve arithmetic is used for key blinding and ECDH is used as the KEM,
+for example, if elliptic curve arithmetic is used for key blinding as described in {{blinding-ec}}
-as described in the previous sections,
+and ECDH is used as the KEM as described in {{kem-ecdh}} [Frymann2020] -
-then both of them MAY use the same curve or MAY use different curves.
+then the two keys MAY be the same key.
-If both use the same curve, then it is also possible to use the same public key
+Representations of such an ARKG seed MAY allow for omitting the second copy of the constituent key,
+but such representations MUST clearly identify that the single constituent key is to be used
-as both the key blinding public key and the KEM public key.
-[Frymann2020]
+both as the key blinding key and the KEM key.

-TODO: Caveats?
-I think I read in some paper or thesis about specific drawbacks of using the same key for both.

 ## Using HMAC as the MAC {#mac-hmac}